DynamicsAndNeuralSystems/NeuralSystemsAndSignals.github.io/_pages/tools.md

 ### Open software

-We also work with a range of software packages related to time-series analysis:
+We have also developed a range of software packages related to time-series analysis (with more on the way!):

 * [_hctsa_](https://github.com/benfulcher/hctsa), allows you to apply thousands of time-series analysis methods to a time-series dataset in Matlab.
 * [_catch22_](https://github.com/chlubba/catch22) allows you to evaluate 22 time-series features, coded efficiently in C and wrapped for python and R.